Revisionist History (podcast): Season 11 (2024)

+Season 12 (2026)

+The Mistakes Series is inspired by the book, From Mistakes to Meaning: Owning Your Past So It Doesn't Own You by Joshua L. Steiner and Michael Lynton; one of Malcom Gladwell's closest friends.
+Much like the book, the series begins at the 2014 Sony Pictures hack; both projects examine the origins of personal mistakes and their consequences on the people who made them.

 Reception

 Revisionist History has received positive reviews from critics.
 In Podcast Review, Nic Dobija-Nootens called it "perplexing, frustrating, and always worth a second look".
 The New York Timess Amanda Hess praises the show's impact, crediting it for creating a "podcast micro-genre … [of] history-bending show[s]".